heartsentwined/ember-auth/README.md

 ## Is `ember-auth` production-ready?

-No. The module isn't even finished; and in any case, I haven't learnt how to write proper unit tests for ember modules yet.
+Partial.
+I haven't learnt how to write proper unit tests for ember modules yet, but it should works fine in my own project.
 Perhaps [you can help](#contributing)?

 # Installation